 If you have multiple companies with very complex payrolls, then you might be better looking at BrightPay.

-For the remaining payroll software providers, then you cannot go far wrong with Xero and QuickBooks that have offerings that are very similar in terms of price, features and connectivity although we do very much like the Xero ME app.
+For the two remaining payroll software providers, then you cannot go far wrong with either Xero or QuickBooks who have very similar offerings in terms of price, features and connectivity – we are big fans of the Xero ME app too!

 Our Payroll Services – Designed For Your Business

-We are a Xero Payroll Gold Partner & QuickBooks Payroll Specialists so we can run your payroll on your existing software.
-If you would like help choosing the right payroll package for your small business or talk about running your existing payroll with us, then please do get in touch.
+If you would like help choosing the right payroll package for your small business or want to talk about running your existing payroll with us, then please do get in touch.